Shop tax free and hassle free. Here’s a guide on how to get a refund for Goods and Services Tax.

 - You are not a Singapore Citizen or Permanent Resident;

-- You have not been employed in Singapore in the past 6 months before the date of purchase
+- You have not been employed in Singapore in the past six months before the date of purchase;

-- You are 16 years or older at the time of purchase.
+- You are aged 16 or above at the time of purchase;

 - You must have made your purchases within two months from when you apply for a refund.